AmyrAhmady/YSI-Includes/YSI_Extra/y_tho.md

 ## Introduction

 *y_tho* is YSI include file which brings you brand new syntax in pawn coding.
-Did you ever thought - "I wish pawn was C like!".
+Did you ever thought - "I wish pawn wasn't so C-like!".
 Well, your dreams came true, with *YSI_Extra include y_tho*!

 ## What's this?